 The person responsible for commanding, coordinating and controlling an incident is referred to as the Incident Controller.
 The incident controller is normally the most senior member of the controlling agency (i.e., police, fire, ambulance).
 In Western Australia, the Emergency Management Legislation gives the Incident Controller all authority to protect life and conduct operations even on airport land, in airport structures and facilities and airside.
-Their directions must be adhered to.
+Their directions must be adhered to

-Medical Emergencies
+Medical emergencies

-If the incident is perceived as life threatening, 000 must be called first followed by the ACC on (+61) 8 9478 8500.
+If the incident is perceived as life threatening, 000 must be called first followed by the ACC on (08) 9478 8500

-Medical Assistance
+Medical assistance

-If you encounter a person in or around the airport who appears to be requiring urgent medical attention, contact the ACC on (+61) 8 9478 8500 to arrange a response.
+If you encounter a person in or around the airport who appears to be requiring urgent medical attention, contact the ACC on (08) 9478 8500 to arrange a response.

-Terminal Duty Managers can provide immediate first aid in the Terminals where required.
+Terminal Duty Managers are able to provide immediate first aid in the Terminals where required.